souldern/souldern.github.io/home/site-notes/email.md

 authorised, this is classed as relatively safe but some more paranoid email systems may flag this as a potential "spoof" email or even potentially ban it or mark it as spam.
-However there are many reasons for emails being marked as spam, this forwarding mechansim may make it slightly more likely but this is more likely to affect sending emails to buisnesses than home email systems.
+However there are many reasons for emails being marked as spam, this forwarding mechanism may make it slightly more likely but this is more likely to affect sending emails to businesses than home email systems.

 ## Setup Steps